jotaah123/secthemall/README.md

 # (::) SECTHEMALL
 SECTHEMALL is a bash script that automatically blocks IPs using iptables.
-It distributes and syncs a **blacklist and whitelist on all your linux server**.
+It distributes and syncs a **blacklist and whitelist on all your Linux server**.
 It can store your security logs to the SECTHEMALL Cloud, and makes you able to create **Custom Rules** or **Graphical Reports**.
 With SECTHEMALL you'll block **Brute Force Attacks, Port Scan, Web Vulnerability Scan**, and more...